 Leading up to my surgery I thought I was prepared.
 I had exercised, strengthened the muscles of my joint for a few months and tried to stretch to maintain flexibility.
 Minus the pain in my knee I felt better than I had in a long time.

 After consulting with my wife, we purchased a few items that we knew would help with recovery.
-These items included shoes, shoe inserts, special pillows, ice packs, compression sleeve, massager, and scar cream.
+These items included shoes, shoe inserts, special pillows, ice packs, a compression sleeve, an electric massager, and scar cream.

 Some of the items we purchased were more valuable than others (especially the ice).
-I also learned that I had forgotten a few things like a walking sticks or a cane and a heating pad.
+I also learned that I had forgotten a few things like hiking sticks or a cane and a heating pad.

 After surgery I was up and active within a few weeks.
 There was pain and swelling/inflammation for a week after the surgery and that’s when I needed the most help.
 Thankfully I had family to help make me comfortable and thankfully we made a few purchases to prepare.